A Beginner's Overview to Keto and Intermittent Fasting

 Fat Storing Hormone Resistance As the Underlying Cause of Many Health Issues

 Most people eat five times a day, three meals and two snacks, to satisfy their hunger.
 After eating, blood sugar level increases.
-This triggers the pancreas to release insulin into the blood to signal glucose into the cells.
+This triggers the pancreas to release Fat Storing Hormone into the blood to signal glucose into the cells.
 Then the cells convert glucose into energy.
-When insulin resistance happens, the cells resist or ignore the signals from the hormone to unlock which results in high levels of insulin in the blood.
+When Fat Storing Hormone resistance happens, the cells resist or ignore the signals from the hormone to unlock which results in high levels of Fat Storing Hormone in the blood.
 This can lead to the following conditions:

 - High blood pressure